 Student discipline fostering in the teaching process is justified by the leadership of the UIN FTK in Indonesia.
 Ahmad Arifi (2019), the Dean of FTK UIN Sunan Kalijaga, explained that the development of student discipline is carried out through the implementation of regulations.
 Students are expected to be disciplined in the lecture process.
 Sururin (2019), the Dean of FTK UIN Syarif Hidayatullah, also gave a similar comment.
 Only he added, lecturers' attention to the student's discipline is important, the lecturers need to admonish the students who missed classes, arrived late and were late to finish their assignments.
-This argument is the process of fostering student discipline of lecturers, and so far, the lecturers have good discipline in the implementation of teaching duties.
+This argument is the process of fostering student disciplinary character.
+Building a culture of discipline must also be supported by the discipline of lecturers, and so far, the lecturers have good discipline in the implementation of teaching duties.